One of the problems with “crypto” is just that – no one seems to know exactly what it is.

 It’s just there, on the screen.

-But the pieces of paper themselves, have no more intrinsic value than the digitized representation of a “coin” online.
+The pieces of paper themselves, have no more intrinsic value than the digitized representation of a “coin” online.

 And that of course is the primary danger of both.
 They have value only because someone (speaking figuratively here) assigned it to them and because others agree to accept that estimation of value, which isn’t moored to anything of actual value – at least insofar as can be objectively pointed to as being such, like a piece of silver or gold.